This blog may contain affiliate links. Read our disclosure policy for more info.

 Ending the day with a dinner cruise on the Chao Phraya River?
 Yes, please!
 This luxury dining experience felt like something out of a movie—sailing past temples, palaces, and Bangkok’s glittering skyline at night.
 The boat itself is a fully restored antique rice barge, and cruising on one felt like such a unique nod to Thai history.

 And the food?
 Next-level.
-We’re all about street food, but this was fine Thai dining at its absolute best.
-The Wagyu beef noodles were unforgettable, and don’t even get me started on the mango sticky rice.
-It’s somehow rich and refreshing at the same time!
+We’re all about street food, but this cruise boasts fine Thai dining at its absolute best.
+I’m talking Wagyu beef noodles, grilled prawns, and mango sticky rice to finish it off.

 The best way to get to the pier from most areas in Bangkok is by taxi.
-You can book one through your hotel, or download Grab or Bolt, which are the local versions of Uber.
+You can book one through your hotel, or download Grab, which are the local version of Uber.
 Give yourself more time than you think—traffic in Bangkok is no joke during rush hour.

 This is one of those rare experiences that feels both luxurious and authentic, and the perfect way to wind down after a day of exploring.